 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 It’s a balance, though, because too much privacy can lead to senior isolation.
 A design solution could be a window in the resident’s room that looks out into a hallway, or barn doors where top and bottom halves open separately.
 This allows residents to feel some sense of connection while maintaining distance and control.

 This is any activity or stimulation that takes a person’s mind off any pain or negative emotion they’re experiencing.
-In a memory care facility, a positive distraction could be reading, TV, music, personal artwork or decor, or a window providing a view of nature.
-A built-in bookshelf for residents to keep all of their favorite books, movies, and photo albums is a good design solution for promoting positive distraction.
+In a memory care facility, a positive distraction could be:

 An elderly person moving into senior living may have lost a spouse and may not have a strong network of support, so to avoid isolation, it’s important to create opportunities for residents to make new friends and meet regularly.
 If a resident has friends outside of the facility, there should be a place for the resident to entertain guests.
 This could be a kitchen and living area in private rooms or a common area for residents to reserve.